EsotericSoftware/kryo/README.md

 #### Reference limits

 The reference resolver determines the maximum number of references in a single object graph.
-Java array indices are limited to `Integer.MAX_VALUE`, so reference resolvers that use data structures based on arrays may result in a `java.lang.NegativeArraySizeException` when serializing large object graphs (eg, >1 billion objects).
-Kryo uses int class IDs, so the maximum number of references in a single object graph is limited to the full range of positive and negative numbers in an int.
+Java array indices are limited to `Integer.MAX_VALUE`, so reference resolvers that use data structures based on arrays may result in a `java.lang.NegativeArraySizeException` when serializing more than ~2 billion objects.
+Kryo uses int class IDs, so the maximum number of references in a single object graph is limited to the full range of positive and negative numbers in an int (~4 billion).

 ### Context